immersive-web/webxr/explainer.md

 Clicking that button will attempt to initiate a [`VRSession`](https://w3c.github.io/webvr/#interface-vrsession), which manages input and output for the display.
 When creating a session with `VRDevice.requestSession` the capabilities that the returned session must have are passed in via a dictionary, exactly like the `supportsSession` call.
 If `supportsSession` returned true for a given dictionary then calling `requestSession` with the same dictionary values should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user gesture for an exclusive session or another page currently having an active session for the same device.)

 The content to present to the device is defined by a [`VRLayer`](https://w3c.github.io/webvr/#interface-vrlayer).
 In the initial version of the spec only one layer type, `VRWebGLLayer`, is defined and only one layer can be used at a time.
 This is set via the `VRSession.baseLayer` attribute. (`baseLayer` because future versions of the spec will likely enable multiple layers, at which point this would act like the `firstChild` attribute of a DOM element.)
+Developers may optionally take advantage of extensions to both WebGL 1.0 and WebGL 2.0 to utilize optimized multiview rendering.

 The page may also want to create a session that doesn't need exclusive access to the device for tracking purposes.
 Since the `VRSession` is also what provides access to the device's position and orientation data requesting a non-exclusive session enables what's referred to as "Magic Window" use cases, where the scene is rendered on the page normally but is responsive to device movement.
 This is especially useful for mobile devices, where moving the device can be used to look around a scene.
 Devices with Tango tracking capabilities may also expose 6DoF tracking this way, even when the device itself is not capable of stereo presentation.